-You might notice some supplements boast about double the recommended daily allowance (RDA) for certain nutrients.
-It may sound like such supplements can provide extra doses of health benefit because of this.
-But do you really need that much of each nutrient?
+YOU MIGHT NOTICE that some supplements contain two, five, or even ten to twenty times the recommended daily allowance (RDA) for certain nutrients.
+It may sound like such supplements can provide extra doses of health benefit because of this, but do you really need that much of each nutrient?
 What benefits can mega doses of certain nutrients provide?

 The answer is not always clear for all people since nutrient needs differ from one person to the next.
 However, there is some research to suggest that some doses above the RDA may benefit health.
 Read below to learn about the nutrients you will commonly see in large doses and how such large doses can either benefit health or cause harm.